feilipu/yaz180/construction_notes.md

 Also, please note that the soldering for the TSSOP SMD devices is quite hard.
 I have a bit of trouble with these myself and I still don't have a perfect workflow for getting the RAM and FTDI devices soldered right every time.

+If you solder in stages, leaving the FT245, I2C, and 82C55 devices off the bus initially, it is easiest to trouble shoot the board.
+9 out of 10 times, it is the RAM device that causes me problems.
+Either with dry feet, or whisker shorts.

 ## PCB Version 2.1 (2017)

 I found the ESP-01S doesn't need to have a level converter, because it has 5V tolerant I/O. Therefore the expensive level converter component is not needed.
 The footprint can be repaired by three small cuts, as shown.
 The Z80 ASCI1 TX line can be bridged with a resistor, between 0 Ohms and 1000 Ohms.
 I used 220 Ohms.
 The Z80 ASCI1 RX line can be bridged with a very short piece of wire, as shown.